chadstr/drive-ai/README.md

 # drive-ai
 ## Behavioral Cloning Project

-This project was completed to satisfy a requirement of the Udacity Self Driving Car Engineer Nanodegree.

 The goals / steps of this project are the following:

-* Use the Udacity car-simulator to collect data of good driving behavior
+* Use the Udacity car-simulator to collect images representing desired driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a convolutional neural network architecture in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
+* Train and validate the model with a training and validation set (see model.py)
 * Test that the model successfully drives around a track without leaving the road
 * Summarize the results with a written report

+This project was completed to satisfy one of the requirements of the Udacity Self Driving Car Engineer Nanodegree.

 ****